HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/troubleshooting.md

 If the IQ backend service cannot establish network communication with LiteLLM:

-- Test endpoint accessiblity from the IQ pod:
+- Test endpoint accessibility from the IQ pod:

     ```bash
     kubectl exec -it <iq-integrator-pod> -n dxns -- \